Skip to main content

 Short answer

-The AI Governance Check helps professional services firms understand where AI is being used, what client data it may touch, who owns the risk, and what governance evidence is needed before adoption scales.
+Summit Guard helps professional services firms see where AI is already being used, what client or confidential data it may touch, which outputs need review, and what leadership evidence is needed before adoption scales.

 Implementation focus